Historical buildings and structures of Yarmouth, Maine: High Street

 High Street, a cul-de-sac, is off the northern section of Portland Street.
 Rocky Hill Road runs from the end of High down to Marina Road.

 Shipbuilder Elbridge Hutchins lived at 5 High Street, which was built in 1900.

 73 High Street, built in 1868, was the home of John R. Gooding.

 85 High Street was built by Solomon Sawyer in 1877 and remained in his family until 1984.

 Bridge Street

 Bridge Street crosses the Second Falls at the Sparhawk Mill.
 It connects to Main Street to the south and Willow Street to the north.

 School Street

-School Street, which runs beside and behind the library, takes the motorist on and off Route 1 South, as well as providing access to the William H. Rowe School.
+School Street, which runs beside and behind Merrill Memorial Library, takes the motorist on and off Route 1 South, as well as providing access to the William H. Rowe School.

 In 1889, Dr. Herbert A. Merrill had a dental practice in the rear of his house, built four years earlier, in Brickyard Hollow on Main Street.
 It has since been moved to 26 School Street.
 It is the building now occupied by InSight Eyecare on the InterMed campus.